Biathlon: Sprint

-The sprint is 10 km for men & 7.5 km for women; the distance is skied over three laps.
+The sprint is 10 km for men and 7.5 km for women; the distance is skied over three laps.
 The biathlete performs two bouts or shooting stages at a lane of their choosing, once in the prone position (usually lanes 1–15) and once in the standing position (lanes 16–30), for a total of 10 shots.
-Most races designate these lanes for their positions in that is called a "split range."
+Most races designate these lanes for their positions in what is called a "split range".
 The division of these lanes is marked with a pictorial sign showing an arrow and a representation of the designated position.
 For each missed shot, a penalty loop of 150 m must be skied before continuing the race.
 As in the individual competition, the biathletes start in a set of equal intervals as set by the race director.

 Super Sprint

 Introduced at the 2017–18 Biathlon IBU Cup, the Super Sprint is a shorter version of the sprint race.
 Unlike the traditional sprint race, the Super Sprint is divided into two segments – qualification and final.
 The qualification is done like the traditional sprint, but on a 1.5 km lap with a total length of 4.5 km.
-Only the top 30 competitors qualify for the final, in which all competitors start simultaneously and do five laps on the same course (like in mass start) with a total race length of 4 km.
-During the final, the competitors have three spare rounds should they miss a target (like in relay race).
-However, if not all targets are cleared during shooting instead of going on the penalty loop, the biathlete is disqualified from the race.
+Only the top 30 competitors qualify for the final, in which all competitors start simultaneously and do five laps on a 2.5 course (like in mass start) with a total race length of 7.5 km.
+Course lengths are the same for women and men.
+For each missed shot, athletes must ski a penalty loop of 75 m.

-Changes were made for the following season with the course now being 1 km (0.2 km increase) meaning that the qualification race length will become 3 km, while the final race becomes 5 km in length.
-Also the number of spare rounds was decreased from three to one.
+The format was removed from the winter IBU calendar prior to the 2023 season due to criticism from athletes that results did not reflect athletes' actual ability.
+However, it is used in summer biathlon events such as Blinkfestivalen and Loop One Festival.